The Convention Center is ADA compliant. As new standards are introduced, it is our goal to implement those changes or upgrades in a timely manner.

 The San Diego Convention Center has installed a new fire beam fire alarm system in Lobbies A, B and C as well as the Upper Level West Cityside and Upper Level East Cityside.
 The new system uses a beam emitter technology.
 Please contact your Event Manager for more information on the new requirements as they relate to hanging of signage or banners for your event.

-The State of California is banning all Styrofoam, including foam core signage by 2020.
 Foam core is associated with a myriad of ecological hazards and is not biodegradable.
 Foam core signage made prior to 2020 that is reused annually is permitted; however, foam core may not be used for signage that will be disposed after an event.

 Interior & Exterior Sign Sponsorship